huciupaul/Capstone-AI-Group-2/README.md

 # Precursor identification of extreme events in turbulence
-This project aims to identify precursor to extreme events using the Kolmogorov flow as a proof of concept.
+This project aims to identify precursors to extreme events using the Kolmogorov flow as a proof of concept.
 The codebase consists of three main components.
 Namely, data generation of snapshots of a velocity vector space, a multiscale convolutional autoencoder (CAE) to reduce the dimensionality of the data, and a modularity based clustering algorithm to identify precursor clusters.
 The codebase is written in Python and TensorFlow.
 This project is part of TU Delft course TI3165TU - Capstone Applied AI project, and is supervised by Nguyen Anh Khoa Doan.

 ### Requirements
 This code is tested on TensorFlow version 2.10 and python 3.9.
 The required packages for the data generation and the CAE can be installed with pip using: